 4 dead in murder-suicide in Pennsylvania supermarket

-TUNKHANNOCK, Pa. - State Police say four people are dead in a murder-suicide in a northeast Pennsylvania supermarket.
+An ambulance waits outside of a Weis Market, the scene of a shooting in Tunkhannock, Pa., on Thursday, June 8, 2017.
+State police say four people are dead in a murder-suicide in the Pennsylvania supermarket.

 Comments